andreharrang-lab/SetSail/README.md

 * Possible to add new waypoints between two already existing waypoints.
 * Live GPS tracking on top of your route.
 * Share your favourites spots, and routes.
-* Automatically calulation of route between two waypoints or favorites (This now includes bridge height and shallow water based on your wessel stats that you have put in)
+* Automatically calulation of route between two waypoints/favorites (This now includes bridge height and shallow water, based on your wessel stats that you have put in)
+* Tide height at the bridge based on ETA when you will pass the bridge/powerline based on the calculated route

 ## ✨ Features